Aleksandr Oleinikov: Early life and career

 Oleinikov studied at School No. 1531, Moscow.
 In his childhood he played chess (receiving the highest youth grade) and ice hockey, and was interested in history and literature.
 He studied together with Mikhail Prokhorov, Georgiy Boos, Mikhail Khleborodov, and Sergey Arkhipov.
 From 1983 until 1985 he served in the Soviet Army, in the Forces of Special Designation (radio-scouts).
 He subsequently continued his education at the part-time section of the institute of culture, however he did not complete his degree.

-He has been working in the television industry since 1985.
-He worked as an administrator for a local (oblast-level) editorial division, then as a director's assistant and a director at the Moscow branch of USSR State Committee for Television and Radio for Moscow Television Channel.
+He worked in the television industry from 1985.
+Oleinikov worked as an administrator for a local (oblast-level) editorial division, then as a director's assistant and a director at the Moscow branch of USSR State Committee for Television and Radio for Moscow Television Channel.
 He also worked for some time in German television, where he was a concert director for Dieter Bohlen, and also for VIDgital, where Andrey Rasbash and Vladislav Listyev invited him.

 In 1993, he became a secretary for the Union of Cinematographers of the Russian Federation.
 In the same year he arrived at the recently founded television channel TV-6 (Russia).
 On various occasions he led the broadcasts My Cinema, My Star (alternating with Viktor Merezhko), My History, and Your Music.

 In 1994 in Tunisia he recorded a film about Yasir Arafat for subsequent showing on TV-6; in the same year he became the deputy directory of TV-6 Moscow.
 From 1995 until 1997 he was the general producer for TV-6.

 In 1997 he became First Deputy General Director for the Direction of TV-6 Moscow at Moscow Independent Broadcasting Corporation.

 From 1997 to 2000 he was the community relations manager for Moscow International Film Festival, and leader of press conferences at it.